ormond5/Battleship/README.md

 Python Battleship app created as part of a requirement for my undergraduate degree.
 Worked done at Coker University, advised by Dr. Zhe Zhang

-Full Details of overall app can be found in the Powepoint
+Full Details of overall app can be found in the Powepoint Pdf

+Original code was done with Python 2.7

 Battleship Rules: